 ALG works with its two fully owned subsidiaries, ALI and ALS, to meet the central government's targets in terms of social housing policy, on the financing of the sector and operations.
-Social housing is a key sector for France, accounting for 16% of total housing with 5.3 million dwellings as of 2022, housing an estimated 10 million people (or 15% of the French population)1.
-Action Logement is by far the biggest French SHP, with 1.1 million social units, 21% of the total French stock2, and by far the biggest French social housing builder, with 25,844 dwellings built in 2021.
-ALS is also the second-largest funding source for SHPs after Caisse des Dépôts Et Consignations (CDC, Aa2 stable) and finances several public policies, such as the New national urban renovation plan (Nouveau programme national de rénovation urbaine).
+Social housing is a key sector for France, accounting for 16% of total housing with 5.3 million dwellings as of 2022, housing an estimated 10 million people (or 15% of the French population)3.
+Action Logement is by far the biggest French SHP, with 1.1 million units under management, including 1 million pure social units that represent 17% of the total

+French stock of social housing,4 and by far the biggest French social housing builder, with 28,157 dwellings built in 2022.
+ALS is also the second-largest funding source for SHPs after Caisse des Dépôts Et Consignations (CDC, Aa2 stable) and finances several public policies, such as the new national urban renovation plan (Nouveau programme national de rénovation urbaine).

-The involvement of Action Logement in France's recovery plan from the effects of the coronavirus pandemic in 2021, in the 2022-23 inflation relief measures for SHPs, and its ongoing support for development of units and in urban renewal programs demonstrate its important role in housing policies.
-In our view, the reallocation of Action Logement's extra year-end cash until 2022 to other related public-policy goals by the central government also demonstrates its key role.
-As Action Logement's revenue increases with national payrolls that move with nominal gross domestic product (GDP) growth, the entity has benefited from comfortable liquidity positions and reserves, of which the government deducted €1 billion in 2021 and €0.3 billion in 2023 (that is, 11% of annual PEEC revenue) to fund France's national housing and construction funds (Fonds National d'Aide au Logement and Fonds National d'Aide à la Pierre, respectively).
+The involvement of the Action Logement group in France's recovery plan from the effects of the coronavirus pandemic in 2021, in the 2022-23 inflation relief measures for SHPs, and its ongoing support for the development of units and in urban renewal programmes demonstrate its important role in housing policies.
+In our view, the reallocation of Action Logement Services' extra year-end cash until 2022 to other related public-policy goals by the central government also demonstrates its key role.
+As ALS' resources increase with national payrolls that move with nominal GDP growth, the entity has benefited from comfortable liquidity positions and reserves, of which the government deducted \in 2.5 billion in total over the 2020-22 period to fund France's national housing and construction funds (Fonds National d'Aide au Logement - FNAL, and Fonds National d'Aide à la Pierre - FNAP).
+Action Logement's contribution to these funds is expected to end following the last two payments to the FNAP of \in 300 million in 2023 and \in 150 million in 2024.